nickyiliwang0000/h/css/css-grids.md

 As if all this wasn't enough, there is another way to create a grid in CSS!

 #### `grid-template-areas` and `grid-area`
 The `grid-template-areas` property gets set on the parent container of the grid.
 It specifies the areas of the grid by naming them.
 Repeating the name of the grid twice, will create an area that spans two columns.
 We can use a period `.` to create an empty grid area.
-When defining the grid-template area, each row is separated with quotes.
+When defining the grid template area, each row is separated with quotes.
 If we use a little whitespace, the syntax itself looks like the grid we want to create.
 Take the following example:

 ```css
 grid-template-areas: